 On the base of these results, the author concludes, that ‘articulation rate is similar across languages in relation to each type of material separately, and is a relatively constant speech parameter’ (Barik, 1977, p.
 116).
 But if we calculate the articulation rate in syllables per second for FILM category, we get 4.55 and 5.09 syll./sec for English and French accordingly.
 If we then calculate 5% of the English rate we get 0.23 syll./sec and 4.55 + 0.23 = 4.78 syll./sec, which is less than 5.09.
 That is, this difference in speech rate is quite considerable for a hearer.
-If we consider speech rate values from the table above, we will get an even greater difference, which refutes the author’s conclusions about the cross-linguistic similarity of this parameter.
+If we consider speech rate values from Table 3 above, we will get an even greater difference, which refutes the author’s conclusions about the cross-linguistic similarity of this parameter.

 The paper by Pellegrino, Coupé, & Marsico (2011) is also a cross-linguistic study of speech rate and, more generally, the rate of information transmission.
 The goal of the study was to find out, whether there are differences in information transmission rate across seven languages: French, German, Italian, Japanese, Mandarin Chinese and Spanish.
 The total of 20 texts was collected from MULTEXT multilingual corpus (Campione & Véronis, 1998).
 The original texts in British English and were then translated into other languages.
 The texts were then recorded by several native speakers.
 The main effect of the Language parameter was found, except between English and German, French and Italian, and Japanese and Spanish.
-The results are presented in Figure N.
+The results are presented in Figure 1.

-Figure N. Speech rate of the studied languages (Pellegrino et al., 2011, p.
+Figure 1.
+Speech rate of the studied languages (Pellegrino et al., 2011, p.
 546).